-The Group Fitness Instructor certification is certainly right up there with the best of them and should form part of your consideration when deciding on where you want to earn your accreditation from.
+The NASM Group Fitness Instructor certification is certainly right up there with the best group fitness certification and should form part of your consideration when deciding on where you want to earn your accreditation from.

 Let’s take a look at it in a little more detail.
 The NASM offers three group instructor certification options.
 These are:

 - Group fitness instructor self-study